 Your business has multiple locations?
 Create a separate canonical NAP for each location and manage them individually.
 Never combine multiple locations into a single listing unless the directory specifically offers multi-location features.

-Beyond the basic NAP elements, extended consistency should include:
+Beyond the basic NAP elements, extended consistency should cover:

 - Business hours